En Thambi: Plot

 Chinnaiya tries hard to make Viswam a good person, but in vain.
 Finally, the house members overhear Sabapathy's conversation and find out the plan.
 Sabapathy accepts the truth.
 To everyone's surprise, Chinnaiya says that he is none other than the real Kannan.
 He tells a flashback, where Kannan was rescued by a group of stage actors who were travelling in another boat.
 Kannan asked his friend to bring Sabapathy for the stage show, so that Sabapathy could see Kannan in the name of Chinnaiya.
 Kannan preferred to hide his true identity as he does not want Viswam to be framed for murder.
 Viswam tries hard to make everyone believe that he is not Kannan.

+To put an end to Viswam's doubts about whether the person he killed was his deceased brother Kannan or Chinnaiya, the street theatre actor who resembles him, Viswam conducts a test.
+One day, while Kannan, who has assumed the name Chinnaiya, and Radha are sitting in a flower garden, Viswam, in a drastic move, thrusts a whip into Chinnaiya's hand and challenges him to prove whether he is the real Kannan or Chinnaiya. instructing him to whip and snatch the flowers from Radha's hair. perform a song dance sequence, to prove his identity as Kannan, Chinnaiya transforms into a whip-wielding sevagan, striking Radha with the whip and meticulously snatching all the flowers from her head as she sings and dances.
+At the end of the song, when it is revealed that is indeed he brother Kannan and not drama actor Chinnaiya, Viswam is left stunned.

-To prove his identity, Kannan discloses about the secret told by his father Boopathy before death.
+Even after that To prove his identity, Kannan discloses about the secret told by his father Boopathy before death.
 Boopathy told Kannan about the location of jewels that belonged to his mother which was secretly hidden in a place.
 Kannan says this to everyone and promises that he will bring those jewels back so that he could prove his identity.
 Viswam follows Kannan and tries to kill him.
 In the fight, Viswam slips down in a well but is saved by Kannan which transforms Viswam.
 In the end, Kannan's identity is proved and he is also married to Radha.
-Viswam is transformed in to a good human and Kannan feels happy that he has fulfilled his promise to his father.
+Viswam is transformed into a good human and Kannan feels happy that he has fulfilled his promise to his father.